sveltejs/svelte-preprocess/docs/preprocessing.md

 ### Stylus

 You can check the [Stylus API reference](https://stylus-lang.com/docs/js.html) for specific Stylus options.
-The `filename` property is overriden.
+The `filename` property is overridden.

 ### TypeScript